“There is no longer Jew or Gentile, slave or free, male and female. For you are all one in Christ Jesus.”

 Isn’t it handy to misinterpret words in the Bible to match up with egotistical dung?
-The reality is, there are only three spots in the epistles which could possibly back up his claim.
+There are only three spots in the epistles which could possibly back up his claim.
 However, in order to come to such a discriminative determination we’d have to ignore everything Jesus stood for, every recorded interaction Christ had with women, as well as the heart of the gospel message.

 A person who struggles with pompous sexism might complain to me, “Read your Bible, Matt!
 Women are weaker than us!
 Women can’t teach!
 Females are to be obedient, to serve, and to submit!”

 Friend, I’ll agree with one thing you said.
 Yes, let’s read the Bible.
 First we’ll view what was written to the Corinthians in context about women not being permitted to speak and submission.
 Pay special attention to what I’ve underlined as the bigot will overlook it:

 For God is not a God of confusion but of peace.
 As in all the churches of the saints, the women should keep silent in the churches.
 For they are not permitted to speak, but should be in submission, as the law also says.
 If there is anything they desire to learn, let them ask their husbands at home.
 For it is shameful for a woman to speak in church.

 Or was it from you that the word of God came?
 Or are you the only ones it has reached?
 If anyone thinks that he is a prophet, or spiritual, he should acknowledge that the things I am writing to you are a command of the Lord.
 If anyone does not recognize this, he is not recognized.
 So, my brothers, earnestly desire to prophesy, and do not forbid speaking in tongues.
 But all things should be done decently and in order.